-Cell phone use is the most common action associated with distracted driving today, and although cell phone laws have been a step in the right direction, approximately six thousand deaths and half a million injuries are caused by distracted drivers every year.
+Cell phone use is the most common action associated with distracted driving today, and although cell phone laws have been a step in the right direction, it is estimated that approximately six thousand deaths and half a million injuries result from accidents caused by distracted drivers every year.

 In the past, the use of cell phones and eating in the car have been the main focus of activities that cause the driver of a vehicle to become distracted, but researchers are now saying that the presence of pets in the car is equally dangerous.